Information about our Services, our Work and our Projects

 Each year St Mary's holds a Mission

 Sunday in July to collect donations for grants.
 In 2016 grants of £600 were awarded to charities selected by the Missionary Committee as follows:

 Appeal Fund has annual funds of £1,000.
 This allows the church

 to respond quickly to emergencies as they arise, and

 members of the congregation are asked to add to this fund as and

 when they wish.
 However, donations from this fund, as with those

 made to the charities mentioned previously, are made from church

 In addition to the main Sunday morning service at 10:30am, there is a weekday service on Wednesdays at 10:30am in the Lady Chapel, and an extra service at 8:00am on the fourth Sunday of each month which follows the Book of Common Prayer (BCP) format.

-If you would like to book your wedding at St Marys, in the first instance please contact the Vicar, David Lloyd.
-Clicking this link will take you to his contact details.
+If you would like to book your wedding at St Marys, in the first instance please contact the Vicar, Janice Collier.
+Clicking this link will take you to her contact details.
 On the contacts page you will also find contact details for the organist.
 A choir and bells are sometimes available.